 Betta Fish Can Show You Their Space is too Small

 If betta fish are unhappy with their environment, they will make it known by swimming along the sides of the tank.
 Betta fish swim up and down along the tank side in what is referred to as glass surfing.
-This is the fish’s way of communicating the environment is unsatisfactory.
+This is the fish’s way of communicating with the environment is unsatisfactory.
 The fish is not trying to jump on out of the tank by moving along the glass in such a fashion.
 Rather, the fish is attempting to swim elsewhere; to an area where the conditions might be better.
 If your betta fish glass surfs in their bowl or small tank, it’s a sign they need a larger living space.
 This behavior can also mean the tank or bowl’s water is dirty and should be cleaned and filtered as soon as possible.

-Give your betta fish a large tank of at least 5 gallons in size so they don’t stress out (I’ve had success with a 3 gallon tank).
-Betta fish in a spacious tanks rarely glass surf.
+Give your betta fish a large tank of at least 5 gallons in size so they don’t stress out (I’ve had success with a 3-gallon tank).
+Betta fish in a spacious tank rarely glass surf.
 Furthermore, large tanks are surprisingly easy to clean and manage water quality.
 Be reasonable when selecting a betta fish tank.
 There is no reason to go overboard and purchase a 60-gallon tank for a single betta fish.
 However, your fish deserves a comfortable place just like any other pet.